What is open data?

 Where is the Open Data Institute?

-Our HQ address is 3rd Floor, 65 Clifton Street, London, EC2A 4JE.
+Our HQ address is 5th Floor, Kings Place, 90 York Way, N1 9AG.
 Our nearest station is London Liverpool Street, but we’re also easy to access from Shoreditch High Street and Old Street.

 Not all events are run at our HQ, so please look at your event confirmation to confirm the address.